 Welcome to Algonquin Park!

 Each year, millions of people visit Algonquin Provincial Park to enjoy Mother Nature at her finest.
-And each year, I introduce a number of people to this amazing place for their very first time.
+And each year, I am privileged to introduce people to this amazing place for their very first time.
 I love that!!
 But I understand a full photography adventure is out of reach for some people -- whether it's due to time, physical, or financial considerations.
 And some simply want to get to know the park a bit better in the company of like-minded people without such a big commitment.
 If this sounds familiar, then I've created this Introduction to Algonquin Park adventure series just for you!

 Did you know...